ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

 This project aims to capture and study data packets from bluetooth low energy (BLE) devices connecting to an Android smartphone.
 This tool will identify the types of devices connecting to the smartphone, the types of communication protocols used, and the timeframe over which the devices were connected.
 The output here will be a PDF report of all the packet information within the timeframe of which the reports have been generated.

+**Important Note:** The code for this tool was made to work on Android phones running Android version 14 and below.
+Later versions of Android might not work with this tool.

 ## Hardware Requirements

 The hardware needed for this project are: